-Co-parents commonly say that communication is the biggest problem they encounter with their ex.
-Often they feel powerless to change it.
+Co-parenting communication is extremely challenging.
+Often co-parents feel powerless to change it.
 Is it reasonable to think communication between highly conflicted co-parents can improve?
 Yes, co-parents can and do improve their communication.
 It is amazing how much improving communication can improve life in general.

 - Both people are in emotionally reactive states.